m00nwalker/spaceboots_money-maker_site/Gaming_Applications/Puzzle/README.md

-this application should build a puzzle from an image and shuffle it to be able to be placed back together.
+This application should build a puzzle from an image and shuffle it to be able to be placed back together.

-This game application is a brain teaser
+This game application is a brain teaser for ages 6+!

+The user must be signed in to accumulate rewards points.
+Sign in will be with google, facebook, or email.

+## Rewards System

+User will accumulate 2 sets of points:
+1. The level counter to upgrade level ranks unpon completion of puzzle and trivia questions.

+2. The Rewards Points that accumulates to certain ranges to be rewarded with gifts from giftbit.com API integration.

 ## Feature: Timed Challenge Mode with Brain Teasers
 1. Timed Puzzle Mode